Contracts for Difference - CFDs - a leveraged way to trade Shares, Metals, Indices, Energy and Currency.

-Contracts for differences can be traded on a vast range of different financial instruments, depending on the access that your CFD broker has to various underlying market price feeds and the range of markets available to trade is constantly expanding.
+Contracts for differences can be traded on a vast range of different financial instruments, Rockfort Markets has access to many exchanges worldwide and has wide product base with the range of markets available to trade is constantly expanding.
 The main CFD market types include:

 The benefit of being able to leverage your exposure to a particular stocks means gains are magnified for winning trades, however there is also risk with losses being magnified at the same rate as gains.
-This makes CFDs a very risky product, but does make them affordable in terms of cost, which is typically lower than for shares.
+This makes CFDs a very risky product as you could lose far more than your initial outlay, but does make them affordable in terms of cost, which is typically lower than for shares.